Are you looking to save your shot list as one document?

 - Go to your Shot List page and click New List

-- Click New Group and enter a title
+- Click New Group (or New Scene Group) and enter a title

 - Drag and drop specific shot lists into the Group

 Note: Keep in mind that you can only add imported scene lists into a Scene Group, and not a regular Group.
 If you made a custom Shot List, this can only go into Group, and not Scene Groups.

 How do I drag-and-drop shot lists into a Group?

 On the left-side of the List, you'll see a dragger icon.
 Click and hold the icon, then simply drag it up or down to rearrange Lists, or drop them into a Group.

 Can I move multiple shots at once from a Scene List to a Shot List?

 Currently, there isn't any way to move multiple shots from one List to another List.